nebupulickal/nebupulickal/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Python Developer with expertise in ML and DL models, Django, Flask, FastAPI etc. I'm from kerala, India.
+I am a Python Developer with expertise in ML and DL models and deployment of these models with Django, Flask, FastAPI etc. I'm from kerala, India.

 🔭 I’m currently working on something big (Huge NLP Project)